ChrisKnowles53/CJK_MongoDB_2/README.md

 # CJK_MongoDB_2

-please read note at bottom if you want to use this code
+please read note at bottom if you want to use this code.

 Taking the time to teach myself how to connect a very basic REACT App which extracts data from a MongoDB.
 I've never used a noSQL database before and never created a backend server which the front end talks to using CORS.